-Contact leaf prints (a.k.a. ecoprints) are a fun project for both children and adults.
+Contact leaf prints (a.k.a. ecoprints) are a fun project for both adults and children.
 They are the ultimate in eco-friendly art.
 No dyes, inks or paints are used -- just fallen leaves and paper.
 The colors and patterns of the leaves are transferred to the paper through steaming, and afterwards the leaves can be put into a compost pile.

 This is an easy project that doesn’t require a lot of equipment or materials, and always produces interesting results.
 The illustrated tutorial takes you through the steaming method of creating leaf prints without the use of mordants step-by-step, and you will be creating your own art leaf prints in no time!